Pay it online, report an issue or request a service, submit on it, or ask us.

-Open – generally most of the year with no fire restrictions (other than the special DOC or Forest areas plus fire margins).
+Open – generally most of the year with no fire restrictions (other than the Public Conservation Land).
 Permits to light fires in the open are not necessary.
 Common-sense rules still apply: Fires should not be lit in dangerous situations or conditions; Remain in attendance until the fire is out; ensure that the fire is out before leaving.
 The lighter of the fire is responsible for any damage, or costs incurred to extinguish it.
 The lighter has a 'duty of care' to their neighbours and a responsibility to prevent the spread of fire.

 Restricted – declared when weather conditions make lighting fires in the open dangerous.
-A fire permit or authority is required to light a fire in the open during a restricted fire season.
+A fire permit is required to light a fire in the open during a restricted fire season.

 Prohibited - declared where extreme weather and high fire danger conditions exist.
 This is a 'Total Fire Ban'; no permits to light fires in the open will be issued.
 'Special Permits' may be considered.